Ursulavallejo/Campus_Mondal_WebDeveloperCourse_21-22/Digital skapande_1/README.md

 ## Step 4: Text and sound

 On the webpage the idea was to have a history narrated from the kid's perspective.
-This is included  for  let user  understand the whole project and the different relations that take place on the  narratives.
+This is included  to let user/viewer understand the whole project and been able to see the different relations that take place on the  narratives.
 The audio and text explain the connections that are inside the project.
 The audio and the text are the same.

 The page include:
 - Control for the sound below him.